lynnwallenstein/lynnwallenstein/README.md

 ### **Progress and Delivery**

-My journey through various roles and companies has taught me the importance of forward momentum.
-Progress—be it shipping a product, making a decision, or even unshipping a feature—is the lifeblood of opportunity.
-It's the foundation upon which great teams are built.
+Forward momentum is my top priority.
+Whether it's shipping a product, making a decision, or even unshipping a feature, progress is the cornerstone upon which opportunities and great teams are built.

-### **Communication and Feedback**
+### **Communication, Feedback, and Transparency**

-The root of most problems lies in poor communication.
-Whether it's fear of giving critical feedback or failing to ensure everyone is on the same page, bad communication is the source of many work related problems.
-I advocate for a culture of open dialogue, where verification and repetition are the norms.
+Poor communication is often the root of many problems.
+I advocate for a culture of open dialogue, verification, and transparency.
+These elements are vital in building trust and fostering an inclusive environment.

-### **Trust and Honesty**
+### **Trust, Honesty, and Ethical Responsibility**

-Trust and honesty are two sides of the same coin.
-I value relationships built on these tenets, where everyone is assumed to act with the best of intentions.
-This trust extends to the relationship between teams and leadership, ensuring a fair and swift resolution of any issues.
+Trust and honesty are inseparable and foundational for any relationship.
+Ethical responsibility extends this trust towards society and the environment, ensuring a holistic approach to decision-making.

 <img src="https://raw.githubusercontent.com/lynnwallenstein/lynnwallenstein/master/images/contributions.png" alt="Lynn Wallenstein's Contributions" />